 - Don't listen in on conversations between other potential buyers and the listing agent.
 If you're about to go into a room and other people are already there, wait for them to leave before you enter.

 - Don't bring food.
 Most agents and homeowners are fine with you bringing water, but they don't want food crumbs on the floor.
 If snacks are provided, eat them before you start touring the house.

 - Leave your toddlers and young children at home.
 They'll just get bored and cause distractions for you and other people.
 Young babies are usually fine, as are teenagers, whose comments may actually be helpful.

-Attending Open Houses During a Pandemic
+Attending Open Houses During COVID-19

 - Stay away if you have a fever or feel sick.

 - If requested, wear a mask and maintain a 6-foot distance from others while inside the house.